FluentGames/tutorials/pong/part01/README.md

 First we create a hello world in HTML

-1. Create a index.html file and enter the following test test
+1. Create a index.html file and enter the following

 	```html
 	<html>